HassenMaamri/Advanced-Lane-Finding/README.md

 ### Binary thresholds

 Binary threshold images help isolate only the pixels belonging to lane lines.
-To convert the warped image to different color spaces and create binary thresholded images, I used the absolute Sobel threshold, the magnitude Sobel threshold, and the directional Sobel threshold.
+To convert the warped image to different color spaces and create binary thresholded images, I used S Channel from the HLS color space, with a min threshold of 180 and a max threshold of 255 to identify white and yellow lines.
+I also used L Channel from the LUV color space, with a min threshold of 225 and a max threshold of 255 which did a better job detecting white lines and B channel from the Lab color space, with a min threshold of 155 and an upper threshold of 200 for better yellow lines detection.

 ![alt text][image3]